Prostate-specific antigen: Screening

 Clinical practice guidelines for prostate cancer screening vary and are controversial, in part due to uncertainty as to whether the benefits of screening ultimately outweigh the risks of overdiagnosis and overtreatment.
 In the United States, the Food and Drug Administration (FDA) has approved the PSA test for annual screening of prostate cancer in men of age 50 and older.
 The patient is required to be informed of the risks and benefits of PSA testing prior to performing the test.

-In the United Kingdom, the National Health Service (NHS) as of July 2025 does not mandate, nor advise for PSA test, but allows patients to decide based on their doctor's advice.
-The NHS does not offer general PSA screening, for similar reasons.
+In the United Kingdom, the National Health Service (NHS) as of July 2025 does not mandate, nor advise routine PSA testing, but allows patients over 50 to request a test based on their doctor's advice, in an "informed choice programme called prostate cancer risk management for healthy men".
+The charity Prostate Cancer UK, however, recommend men discuss PSA testing from the age of 45.

-PSA levels between 4 and 10ng/mL (nanograms per milliliter) are considered to be suspicious, and consideration should be given to confirming the abnormal PSA with a repeat test.
+PSA levels between 4 and 10 ng/mL (nanograms per millilitre) are considered to be suspicious, and consideration should be given to confirming the abnormal PSA with a repeat test.
 If indicated, prostate biopsy is performed to obtain a tissue sample for histopathological analysis.

 While PSA testing may help 1 in 1,000 avoid death due to prostate cancer, 4 to 5 in 1,000 would die from prostate cancer after 10 years even with screening.
 This means that PSA screening may reduce mortality from prostate cancer by up to 25%.
-Expected harms include anxiety for 100 – 120 receiving false positives, biopsy pain, and other complications from biopsy for false positive tests.
+Expected harms include anxiety for 100–120 receiving false positives, biopsy pain, and other complications from biopsy for false positive tests.

 Use of PSA screening tests is also controversial due to questionable test accuracy.
 The screening can present abnormal results even when a man does not have cancer (known as a false-positive result), or normal results even when a man does have cancer (known as a false-negative result).
 False-positive test results can cause confusion and anxiety in men, and can lead to unnecessary prostate biopsies, a procedure which causes risk of pain, infection, and hemorrhage.
 False-negative results can give men a false sense of security, though they may actually have cancer.

 Of those found to have prostate cancer, overtreatment is common because most cases of prostate cancer are not expected to cause any symptoms due to low rate of growth of the prostate tumor.
 Therefore, many will experience the side effects of treatment, such as for every 1000 men screened, 29 will experience erectile dysfunction, 18 will develop urinary incontinence, two will have serious cardiovascular events, one will develop pulmonary embolus or deep venous thrombosis, and one perioperative death.
 Since the expected harms relative to risk of death are perceived by patients as minimal, men found to have prostate cancer usually (up to 90% of cases) elect to receive treatment.